Converting from PostGIS

 4. Add File Geodatabase Writer

 Now we need to write out the data.
 From the Writers menu, select Add Writer.
 Select Esri Geodatabase (File Geodb Open API) for the format.
-For Dataset click the Open Folder Browser button and enter a name (WestEndParks.gdb) and location (wherever you like) for the .gdb file.
+For the Dataset, click the Open Folder Browser button and enter a name (WestEndParks.gdb) and location (wherever you like) for the .gdb file.
 Set the Feature Class or Table Definition to Automatic and then click OK.

 Writer.png

-The Feature Type dialog will appear, set the Feature Class or Table Name to WestEndParks.
+The Feature Type dialog will appear.
+Set the Feature Class or Table Name to WestEndParks.
 Then set the Geometry to geodb_polygon, and click OK.

 WriterFT.png